-Instead of using labels to improve the performance of Answer Bot, you can use labels to help with targeting for your trigger.
+You can use labels to help with targeting for your Answer Bot triggers.
 Adding labels to your Answer Bot triggers is optional.
 Labels enable you to specify a limited subset of articles that you want to search within.

 Scenario 1: Targeting customer segments